FAQ

 During the last six months of the program, residents are under the terms of their lease agreement with Samaritan House, in addition to other program rules and requirements.
 They may now have guests in their unit and spend evenings away from property without permission.

-Is Samaritan House a non-profit organization?
+Samaritan House is a non-profit organization 501(C)(3)